Run this app with `python app.py` and

 Give it a try: change the title “Hello Dash” in your app or change the

-x or the y data.
+data.
 Your app should auto-refresh with your change.

 Learn more in Dash Dev Tools documentation